marcduiker/azure-functions-university/lessons/typescript/queue/README.md

 "region" : "United Kingdom"
 ```

-We now use this data and pass it to the queue as message.
+We use this data and pass it to the queue as message.

 #### Steps